emard/esp32ecp5/README.md

 unprotection.
 Supported FLASH chips are ISSI IS25LP128 and Winbond W25Q128.

+FPGA ECP5 should be loaded with bitstream that allows FLASH access from JTAG
+(SYSCONFIG MASTER_SPI_PORT=ENABLE in .lpf, without using USRMCLK module in user design) and drives WPn=1 and HOLDn=1 to prevent crosstalk.

     import ecp5wp

 Tool will autodetect FLASH chip, report current protection status